How to Become a Trusted Advisor

 How To Become a Trusted Advisor

 Accountants, lawyers and consultants are trained “to be professional”.
 To be objective, fact-driven and solution focused.
-They’ve been conditioned into feeling they must constantly demonstrate their cleverness and expertise in order to be credible.
+We've been conditioned into feeling we must constantly demonstrate our cleverness and expertise in order to be credible.

 But all of this mitigates against showing genuine human concern for clients and their challenges.

 It’s not that we don’t care about our clients – far from it.
 But we've got to learn to express this concern in ways which clients can appreciate.